threefoldtech/0-db/README.md

 `SET`, `GET` and `DEL`, `SCAN` and `RSCAN` supports binary keys.

 > Compared to real redis protocol, during a `SET`, the key is returned as response.

+## SET
+This is the basic `SET key value` command, key can be binary.

+This command returns the key if SET was done properly or `(nil)` if you try to update a key without modification (avoid inserting already existing data).

+**Note:** admin user can specify an extra argument, timestamp, which will set the timestamp of the key to the specified timestamp and not the current timestamp.
+This is needed when doing replication.

 ## EXISTS
 Returns 1 or 0 if the key exists